-Before turning the Modal 002R on, be sure to connect it to your local router via ethernet cable: as soon as you turn the synth on, the OS will automatically establish an internet connection.
+Before turning the Modal 002 on, be sure to connect it to your local router via ethernet cable: as soon as you turn the synth on, the OS will automatically establish an internet connection.
 If everything goes fine, you should be able to go to the settings page, press number '2' on the keypad to access the Network screen, and see this:

-The IP Mode area displays 'DHCP' and your 002R should have an automatically assigned IP Address: a valid local IP address has the 192.168.0.x format.
+The IP Mode area displays 'DHCP' and your 002 should have an automatically assigned IP Address: a valid local IP address has the 192.168.0.x format.

 - 1. Out Channel: this parameter controls the number of the global MIDI Out channel (1-16) in Patch Mode. - 2.
-Local: this option is disabled on 002R as there is no keyboard - 3.
+Local: this option allows you to turn on/off the communication between the keyboard and the internal sound engine.
+When this option is on, the keyboard will send messages to both the 002 and an external MIDI receiver.
+When this option is off, the keyboard will not control the internal sound engine anymore, but it will still be able to send MIDI messages to an external instrument, including the Sequencer and Arpeggiator outputs: you can use the 002 just as a MIDI controller/sequencer. - 3.
 Clock: Internal, external or auto MIDI clock.
 If using internal MIDI clock, the Sequencer, Arpeggiator and MIDI-synced LFOs will be synced to the Tempo parameter (expressed in BPM always displayed in the top-right corner of the screen).
-When using external, the O02R's clock will be synced to the MIDI clock coming from an external source.
-Selecting the third 'auto' option will set the 002R to sync to an external clock if MIDI clock messages are detected, else it will sync to the internal clock." - 4.
+When using external, the 002's clock will be synced to the MIDI clock coming from an external source.
+Selecting the third 'auto' option will set the 002 to sync to an external clock if MIDI clock messages are detected, else it will sync to the internal clock." - 4.
 MPE Mode: Turn this on to enable the synth to correctly respond to MPE messages.
 See the MPE section for more information on this. - 5.
 In Channel: this parameter controls the number of the global MIDI In channel (1-16) in Patch Mode.
 This parameter is currently ignored in Performance Mode, where the MIDI settings are defined by the Channels sub-menu and each part's internal settings (see 'Performance Mode' section in chapter 6).
 Only visible when 'MPE mode' is off. - 6.
 MPE Master: Sets the MPE Master/Global channel when MPE Mode is on.
 Set this to match that of your MPE instrument, where channel 1 is used for the MPE Lower Zone, and channel 16 for the MPE Upper Zone.
 See the MPE section for more information on this.

-The 002R can contain up to three different interfaces/ports all for providing MIDI input/output to the synth.
+The 002 can contain up to three different interfaces/ports all for providing MIDI input/output to the synth.
 These are as follows:

-- MIDI-DIN sockets (In, Out, Thru) For connecting traditional MIDI devices to the 002R via 5 pin DIN connectors. - USB-A port For connecting class compliant USB-MIDI devices to the 002R, such as USB-MIDI keyboards.
-Devices should be connected directly rather than through a USB hub. - USB-B port (digital IO board only) For connecting the 002R to a USB host, such as a computer, allowing the synth to appear as a USB-MIDI device.
+- MIDI-DIN sockets (In, Out, Thru) For connecting traditional MIDI devices to the 002 via 5 pin DIN connectors. - USB-A port For connecting class compliant USB-MIDI devices to the 002, such as USB-MIDI keyboards.
+Devices should be connected directly rather than through a USB hub. - USB-B port (digital IO board only) For connecting the 002 to a USB host, such as a computer, allowing the synth to appear as a USB-MIDI device.